A dream-pop odyssey.

 A Million Tiny Glitches has grown from our personal experiences of grief over the last few years – vivid and mysterious, you feel it in your heart and your gut.
-We believe songs can hold emotion very directly without laying down rules of engagement, so we thought we’d make a musical that goes deep and feels modern; that embraces sadness without being sombre.
+We believe pop songs can hold emotion very directly without laying down rules of engagement, so we thought we’d make an electronic musical that goes deep and feels modern; that embraces sadness without being sombre.
 Something that’s musically influenced by artists like Bjork, ANOHNI, Nine Inch Nails and FKA Twigs; and narratively inspired by storytellers like Haruki Murakami, Jim Jarmusch and China Mieville.

 And yeah, there’ll be a band.

 We shared some of fragments and possibilities from our initial R&D as part of the Ferment Fortnight at Bristol Old Vic on Wednesday 19 July 2017 (yup we’ve been working on this idea a loooooooong time).
 Here are some pics of the sharing, taken by Jack Offord:

 Story / Directed by Tanuja Amarasuriya